gangelo/immutable_struct_ex_redactable/README.md

 ### Access to the Original Redacted Field Values

-By default, *immutable_struct_ex_redactable* **will not** allow access to redacted field values; that is, field values marked for redaction via the global configuration (`ImmutableStructExRedactable::Configuration#redacted`) or by overriding the global configuration by passing a custom configuration (`ImmutableStructExRedactable.create_with(my_config, ...)`).
+By default, *immutable_struct_ex_redactable* **will not** allow access to redacted field values; that is, field values marked for redaction via the global configuration (`ImmutableStructExRedactable::Configuration#blacklist`) or by overriding the global configuration by passing a custom configuration (`ImmutableStructExRedactable.create_with(my_config, ...)`).
 However, if you really *need* access to redacted field values in their original, *un*redacted form, you can turn on the `ImmutableStructExRedactable::Configuration#redacted_unsafe` option in the global configuration or turn this same option on when passing a custom configuration.
 Turning the `redacted_unsafe` configuration option on in either scenario will instruct *immutable_struct_ex_redactable* to create *private methods* on structs created that will allow access to the original *un*redacted field values via `send:`.
 The *private methods* created that will allow access to the original *un*redacted field values, will have the following naming convention:

 ```ruby
 unredacted_<redacted field>